TippingCanoe/imager/readme.md

 ### Slots

-Imager feature a concept known as slots which at it's very core is just a string value.
+Imager features a concept known as slots which at it's very core is just a string value.
 Slots are used to order and/or key images by their imageable.
 There are helper scopes on the `TippingCanoe\Imager\Model\Image` class to help with retrieving images based on their slot values.

 ```
 Note: When storing images without an imageable (globally), keep in mind that they are all sharing the same slot scope and cannot have duplicates.